How to get ahead in the music business

 London, United Kingdom

-What you need to know to get started in the music industry
+What you need to know to get you started in the music industry

-- Snapshot of the UK music business at the start of 2014
+- Snapshot of the UK music business in mid-2014

 - What are the basic rights and who owns them, including copyright and performer's rights

 - Ways of releasing recorded music and who you need to involve in the process

 - Making money from live shows, festivals and touring, including merchandising and sponsorship

 - What they do: agents, promoters, tour managers, A&Rs and lawyers